Overview

 WP-FB-AutoConnect-Premium.php goes in your plugins directory (i.e. wp-content/plugins/WP-FB-AutoConnect-Premium.php), not the WP-FB-AutoConnect directory (i.e. wp-content/plugins/wp-fb-autoconnect/WP-FB-AutoConnect-Premium.php).
 This is to prevent it from getting overwritten when you auto-update the core plugin.

 Please reconfirm any browser-specific issues on another computer before reporting them below; 99% of the time they're caused by something on your local system.
-Make sure you tell me you've done this before reporting a browser bug, or I'll just redirect you to this FAQ.
-At the time of writing, this plugin has been tested on:
+Make sure you tell me you've done this when reporting a browser bug, or I'll just redirect you to this FAQ.
+Note that the plugin has been tested and confirmed working on all major browsers (including iOS and Android).

 As this plugin is open-source, you're welcome to tinker and modify it as you like.
-However, I do not provide free support on customizations beyond what's included with the plugin.
-If you need customizations that you can't implement on your own, I suggest hiring myself or another experienced Wordpress developer to do so for you (or, see FAQ28).
+However, I do not provide support on customizations beyond what's included with the plugin.
+If you need customizations that you can't implement on your own, I suggest hiring an experienced Wordpress developer to do so for you (i.e. from here or here).
 Note: asking me to tell you exactly what to add/modify is the same as asking me to do it myself.

 37. Whenever someone tries to login, it says "Error: Failed to get the Facebook user session..."